 If a parent is concerned that their child may have an undiagnosed learning need they can talk to the SENDCo.
 Additionally, if a parent would like to arrange a visit to the school or to discuss whether the school and its provisions are appropriate to meet the needs of their child, this can also be arranged through the SENDCo.

-The SENDCo and Head of Faculty Mrs M Owen can be contacted on 02083607773 Extn 503. or by email on maggalena.owen@winchmore.enfield.sch.uk
+The SENDCo and Head of Faculty Mrs M Owen can be contacted on 02083607773 Extn 503.

-The SEND Assistant SENDCo Mrs V Silvester can be contacted on 02083607773 Extn 470. or by email on val.silvester@winchmore.enfield.sch.uk
+The SEND Administrator Mrs V Silvester can be contacted on 02083607773 Extn 470.